kotekan/kotekan/README.md

 When installed kotekan's config files are located at /etc/kotekan/

-If running with no options then kotekan just stats a rest server, and waits for someone to send it a config in json format on port `12048`
+If running with no options then kotekan just starts a rest server, and waits for someone to send it a config in json format on port `12048`